mnarine1/HashCracker/README.md

 ## How to run *hashCracker.py*

 *hashCracker.py* takes in the hashcodes through command line arguments.
-If there are no command line arguments, then the user is prompted to enter a hashcode to be decoded.
+If there are no command line arguments, then a message is given stating that there are no arguments, and the program terminates.
 If there is one argument, then the script will find the password without using a salt term.
 If there are two arguments, then the script will find the salt term given through the second argument, and prepend the decoded salt term to each password in *passList.txt* to find the decoded salted hash.

 To find the original password of a given unsalted hash, use the command: